The Mental Health Warrior Has Entered the Room: Winnie the Pooh Navigates Chaos of Current Events

 A Warrior’s Pep Talk

-Pooh wrapped up his examples with a triumphant smile.
 “See, Bruce?
 Being a Mental Health Warrior means knowing you have the power to handle whatever comes your way.
-It’s not about fixing everything; it’s about managing your emotions so you can take the next step.”
+It’s not about fixing everything at once—it’s about managing your emotions so you can take the next step.”

-I clapped my hands together, genuinely inspired.
-“Pooh, I think you’ve just given the entire 100 Acre Wood—and everyone else—a new way to approach mental health.
-Warrior Principle 4 is about turning chaos into action, and you’ve nailed it!”
+“Pooh, I think you’ve just given the entire Hundred Acre Wood—and everyone else—a new way to approach mental health.
+Warrior Principle 4 is about turning chaos into calm, and then into action.”

 Bruce Schutter